seanchrisjones/digital-work-sample/README.md

 ## Your Solution

-Your objective is to build a command-line program that parses the provided data and generates a report.
-Your program should accept the data via standard input or via a file name as a command line argument.
-For example, here is how it may look to run your program in various languages:
+Your objective is to build a command line program that parses the provided data and displays a small report.
+The data should be passed to your program at runtime as the file contents via standard input or as a file name/absolute path command line argument.
+Here is how it might look to run your program with TypeScript:

 ```
-// Node
+// File name as a command line argument
 npx ts-node ./your-program.ts data.txt

+// Absolute path as a command line argument
+npx ts-node ./your-program.ts ~/Code/work-sample/data.txt

+// File contents piped via stdin
 cat data.txt | npx ts-node ./your-program.ts

-// Swift
-swift ./your-program.swift data.txt
-cat data.txt | swift ./your-program.swift
 ```

-Please write your solution with any strongly-typed language you're most comfortable with (that said, we'd strongly prefer solutions in the languages we use most: TypeScript, Swift, or Kotlin).
-You won't need to sanitize or persist data, and shouldn't manipulate the input file.
+Please write your solution with any strongly-typed language you're comfortable with, but we strongly prefer to see solutions in the languages we use most:
+TypeScript, Swift, or Kotlin.
+You don't need to sanitize the data, persist to the filesystem, or manipulate the input file.

 ## The Data